PlasmaControl/FAROES/README.md

 The latter three can be installed automatically using the `setup.py` file.

 # Installation
-Download the repo, `cd` to the folder and run `pip install -e setup.py`.
+Download the repo, `cd` to the folder and run `pip install -e .`.
+This will download and install requirements and install FAROES in 'editable' mode.

 # Recommended packages
 The two below can be installed on linux using the script available here: https://github.com/OpenMDAO/build_pyoptsparse/